-As we embark on a time of Home Learning, our aim is to create a Montessori-based framework that serves our students while supporting parents as we all adapt to a different daily routine.
+The MIR Home Learning Program creates a Montessori-based education framework that serves our students while supporting parents as we all adapt to a different daily routine.
 It is important to us that the children's activity during this time be enjoyable, thoughtful, challenging, and rewarding.

-MIR teachers will reach out to their families to discuss goals and plans for each student.
+MIR teachers are working closely with families to discuss goals and plans for each student.
 Our goal is to work in collaboration with families to keep alive the culture of learning that is unique to Montessori and provide families with support and activities that match the developmental needs and characteristics of the student.

 Format of the Program

 The Montessori Home Learning Program incorporates formal teacher-guided learning as well as providing families with resources for activities at home.